matsstaff/stc1000p/usermanual/usermanual.md

 * An STC-1000 (with the correct hardware revision, A400_P)

-* An Arduino compatible development board (tested to work with Arduino UNO)
+* An Arduino compatible development board (tested to work with Arduino UNO and Arduino Pro Mini 5V 16Mhz)

 * Arduino IDE (download from here: [http://arduino.cc/en/main/software](http://arduino.cc/en/main/software))